KseniaMIPT/tcrgrapher/README.md

 * DEnd - Position of the end of D segment in CDR3 sequence *JStart - Position of the start of J segment in CDR3 sequence

+Also, the table can contain additional columns that will be kept in the output table.

 You can find default parameters and possible options bellow.

 ```R